 THE CHARACTERS: Hilary Bray may be the focus of the story but we also get to know the entire Bray family, a collection of disconnected people in a discontented family.
-What little love they have for each other is buried by petty jealousies, bitter discontent, and longing for the unattainable.
+What little love they have for each other is buried by petty jealousies, bitterness, and longing for the unattainable.
 Alice is the mother no longer really in love with her husband Charlie who is wasting away from an unnamed illness.
 Janet, the eldest daughter, has met a posh young university student who she thinks she is in love with and would rather spend all her time with him.
 Peregrine, the good child and youngest in the family, is at the mercy of his two sisters who taunt and tease him for being the innocent favorite.
-The loneliest member of the family is protagonist Hilary who retreats in a world of wild imaginings.
+The loneliest member of the family is protagonist Hilary who retreats into a world of wild imaginings.
 She uses Peregrine's story of seeing the Devil as an opportunity to have a real adventure and make a real friend no matter how dangerous it all may turn out.

 |US PB edition with false ads|